 “I never intended to get another dog,” says Maria.
 “I already had Fizz, my wonderful black Labrador and the love of my life, but I couldn’t get Mabel’s image out of my mind.
 Not helped, no doubt, by having so much time on my hands.
 I had been very poorly, first with a broken leg and then a blood clot formed that went to my lungs.
 They said I was lucky to survive.
 Could I really manage with another dog?”

 But Mabel’s sad little face and her appalling condition continued to haunt Maria.
 The vets in the public shelter had done what they often do; poor Mabel was spayed, and her puppies aborted at full term.
 She was then sewn up and put back with a weeping wound, into the dirt, filth and squalor of the public shelter.
 It’s a miracle that she survived.
 Many don’t.

-And so, Maria got in touch with 1 Dog at a Time Rescue and Mabel’s life might just start to take a turn for the better.
-This was 4 years ago before we at 1 Dog at a Time had our own rescue centre ‘Happy Tails’ and so, with the promise of a home to go to, Mabel was removed from the PS and taken to another shelter until she could come to the UK.
+And so, Maria got in touch with 1 Dog at a Time Rescue, and Mabel’s life might just start to take a turn for the better.
+This was four years ago before we at 1 Dog at a Time had our own rescue centre ‘Happy Tails’ and so, with the promise of a home to go to, Mabel was removed from the PS and taken to another shelter until she could come to the UK.

 Mabel waiting to have her life transformed

 Meanwhile, Maria, due to her own ill health, was still off work from her job as a social worker and forced to spend far too much time either in bed or on the sofa.
 It was therefore up to our wonderful volunteers to collect Mabel on her arrival in the UK and drive her to Wales to her new home.